Menu

 All things Autumn!

-In Nursery this week we have been learning about Autumn.
-We talked about the changes that happen and how the world around us begins to look a bit different.
+In Nursery this week, we have been learning all about the season of Autumn.
+The children talked about the changes that happen and how the world around us begins to look a little different.

-We know that in the Autumn, the leaves begin to fall from the trees, and turn brown, red and orange!
-We also know that the weather begins to get a bit cooler, and we will need to wear our jumpers and jackets!
+We noticed that during Autumn, the leaves begin to fall from the trees and turn beautiful shades of brown, red and orange.
+We also talked about how the weather starts to get cooler, which means it’s time to wear our jumpers and jackets!

 Bonkers about Conkers!